-Independent authors, who don’t have large distribution with deep discounts, often have trouble getting in to bookstores to do signings.
+Independent authors, who don’t have a large distribution with deep discounts, often have trouble getting into bookstores to do signings.
 But more and more organizations, festivals, conferences, libraries, now support local authors.
 Here are some ideas:

 I have a media kit for each individual release, and I update the series media kit every time a new book in the series comes out.

 Make it a Group Signing

 Whether it’s at a library or a bookstore, you’ll have more fun and draw from each others’ readers if you sign as a group.
 Two, three, or four is usually a good number.
 More can get overwhelming unless it’s an entire writers’ group that’s doing it together.